jrockwood/rocksys/docs/rockos.md

 Start the virtual machine that you created, which boots from the floppy and you should see the banner and copyright information printed to the screen.
 Not much to see, but a lot is happening behind the scenes.

+### Version 0.2 - Basic Kernel

+This version loads the `kernel.bin` file from the floppy disk into memory location `0x2000:0000` and then starts executing it.
+The `kernel.bin` file will be stored on the floppy in sector 2, starting at `0x0200`.

+The kernel will simply print "Hello, World" and then halt.
+Again, it doesn't do much but it puts us into a good position since we'll have to set up the segment registers and the stack.

+**Building**

+All of the versions will have a `build.cmd` file that can be run.
+It will set up the floppy disk with the bootloader and the kernel.

+**Running**

+Same as last time, from this point on, if you don't see a Building and Running section, assume it's the same process.